chiyi/JsRootDataVisualization/README.md

 * **Specialization Over Aggregation:** This repository combines various templates each tailored to specific types of data visualization.
 Unlike a general-purpose server, each template here focuses on distinct characteristics to serve particular needs effectively.
 * **Multilingual Implementation:** Examples within this repo demonstrate the integration of C++, JavaScript, and shell scripts, showcasing how to customize a JSROOT server.
 For practical applications, users might prefer focusing on one primary technology stack for simplicity.
 * **User Management:** While this repository does not implement member handling directly, the systems can leverage operating system-level account management for user authentication and authorization.

+*Acknowledgments: Assistance in implementation and documentation was provided by Grok*